kelsin/weechat-socket-notify/README.md

 Then I read and react to these notifications with the follow bash functions:

+Change localhost to the remote machine where weechat is running

+    WEEHOST=localhost

     function irc-notification {
       TYPE=$1
       MSG=$2

       terminal-notifier \
         -title IRC \
         -subtitle "$TYPE" \